Doom (British band)

 Doom are an English hardcore punk band from Birmingham whose first lineup were together from 1987 to 1990.
 Despite its short existence, the band is considered pivotal in the rise of crust punk, a genre of punk rock that takes influence and elements from extreme metal.
 They recorded for Peaceville Records and are cited as an early precursor to grindcore.
 Doom were also a favourite of BBC Radio DJ John Peel.

 History

 Early history

 Doom began as The Subverters with Jon Pickering (bass/vocals), Bri Doom (guitar) and Jason Hodges (drums).
 After Jason was replaced by new drummer Mick Harris the band changed their name to Doom.

 This lineup played several concerts in a crossover metal style.
 Bri and Jon decided this wasn't the direction they wanted the band to move in.
-Consequently, they left the metal style of music and decided to move toward a Discharge-influenced crust punk-style that Doom became known for.
+Consequently, they left the crossover style of heavy metal music and decided to move toward a Discharge-influenced crust punk-style that Doom became known for.
 At this time, Pickering dropped bass to concentrate on vocals, and Pete Nash replaced him on bass.
 Harris also left the band and was replaced by Tony "Stick" Dickens.
 The band began rehearsing with this line-up in mid 1987.